 The fantastic Korean sunscreen is perfect for combination skin.
 It has a thick moisturizing cream-like texture, and it rubs in well with quick absorption.
 The sunscreen has a pleasant smell and leaves a matte finish after drying.
 It is a mix of botanical and scientific ingredients that guarantee UV blockage.
 The sunscreen is formulated with 5,500 ppm of Aloe leaf extract that not only protects from UV rays but also improves the skin’s moisture barrier.
 You can also use sunscreen if you have sensitive skin.

 Normal skin means pretty much everything works.
 The ultimate choice depends on your personal preference.

-It is sebum-free, non-sticky sun milk that provides long-lasting sun protection with 100% mineral based mild ingredients for sensitive skin.
+It is sebum-free, non-sticky sun milk that provides long-lasting sun protection with 100% mineral-based mild ingredients for sensitive skin.
 The Korean mineral sunscreen has a light and airy texture with a pleasantly warm smell of grapefruit that fades quickly.
 It definitely does not leave a white layer on the skin, and it is easy to spread.
-With its thin and liquidy consistency, it leaves a light matte finish and can be a good base for makeup.
+Its thin and liquidy consistency leaves a light matte finish and can be a good base for makeup.

 What’s the difference between UVA and UVB?

 The UVA rays are responsible for the aging effects along with causing cancer.
 UVA penetrates deeper into the skin, and it attacks the collagen in your dermis.
 UVB rays are the leading cause of skin cancers and sunburn.
 So, it is always the best option to choose a ‘broad-spectrum protection’ as it can protect against both UVA and UVB.

 Moisturizer vs. sunscreen, which one goes first on my face?

 According to Korean dermatologists, it is better to apply moisturizer before applying sunscreen.
 It will ensure that the sunscreen is layered properly over the skin evenly.